-If you're planning your exit strategy, Tees can help you get the best deal.
+If you're negotiating a settlement agreement with your employer, you will need to consult a legal specialist.
+Tees can help you get the best deal.

-A settlement agreement is a legally binding agreement between employers and employees.
+Settlement agreements (which used to be known as compromise agreements) are legally binding agreements between employers and employees.
 They’re often used in redundancy situations to offer enhanced payments to employees.
+They can be used when the parties want to part company for other reasons.
 Usually your employer agrees to pay you an amount of money in return for you agreeing not to take them to an employment tribunal or other civil court in the future.

 For you as the employee, you’ll have certainty about the terms of your exit.
-For your employer, they’ll have the knowledge that you won’t take them to a tribunal or to court over your redundancy.
+For your employer, they’ll have the knowledge that you won’t take them to a tribunal or to court over your redundancy or termination of employment.
 So there are advantages for both sides.
-Your employer will need you to take independent legal advice from a solicitor before you sign the agreement and may make a contribution towards the costs of doing so.
+Your employer will tell you to take independent legal advice from a solicitor before you sign the agreement (this is a requirement) and they may make a contribution towards the costs of doing so.

 When you come to us for legal advice about a proposed settlement agreement, we’ll concentrate on getting what’s best for you.
 We know that it can be a stressful time, so we’ll try to make it as easy as possible by explaining everything in plain English and answering any questions that you have.
-If you need us to, we’ll talk to your employer for you and negotiate the terms of your agreement with them.
-We’ll always try to get the best deal for you and we’ll always stand up for your interests.
 We’re always happy to see you in person, but we’ll keep in touch by phone, email and letter – whatever works for you, so you only need to come to our office if you want to.

 You’ll find our employment team friendly and easy to talk to.
-We’ll be with you every step of the way and we’ll help you to make sure you get a fair deal from your employer.
-So give us a call for a confidential chat and let’s talk about how we can help.
+Call us if you're employer has suggested a settlement agreement and we’ll help you to make sure you get a fair deal.

 They are the same thing essentially.
 In July 2013 the government introduced some changes including pre-termination negotiations and at the same time changed the name from compromise agreement to settlement agreement.